ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 For further information visit the <a href="https://opendefinition.org/" target="_blank">Open Definition website.</a>

 ### 360Giving data
-360Giving data is the term we use to describe any grant information shared using the 360Giving Data Standard.
+360Giving data is the term we use to describe any grant information shared in the 360Giving Data Standard.
 360Giving data can be viewed in files published by a wide range of funders or explored in online tools built by 360Giving and others.

 ### Publishers and publishing
 Organisations that share 360Giving data are the owners of the information and when they make the files of data available online as open data, it is called **publishing the data**.
 That is why we call the funders that share 360Giving data **Publishers**.